sarveshsah/Pinterest-Clone-webpage/README.md

 # Pinterest-Clone-webpage
+# comments
-# This is a Pinterest clone webpage.
+This is a Pinterest clone webpage.
 In this clone, I use two Technology first is HTML5 and second is CSS3.
 This mini-project is made by me.